 1. Finding a huge Jewish community

 Back home, some campers have smaller Jewish communities.
-Attending Jewish summer camp gives us all the opportunity to know, immediately and from the beginning, that we all share the bond of being Jewish.
+Attending Jewish summer camp gives us all the opportunity to know, immediately and from the beginning, that we share the bond of being Jewish.

 2. Forging deep and meaningful friendships